Show me the Money! Making Dollars & Sense of Family Expat Life

 Also, gain an understanding of what year/age formal schooling starts from, this may be different to your home country and it’s easier to get a position in the first year of schooling.
 If you are moving mid-year you may need to consider that your child has to repeat a year if they don’t have a transfer certificate.

-Some more questions to ask
+Some more questions to ask about schooling

 - Does you remuneration package include an education reimbursement or cash allowance per child?